sasanarakkha/study-tools/SBS Pāli Dictionary/README.md

 STILL UNDER DEVELOPMENT

-An analysis of the words from SBS Pāli-English Recitation has been made available for public testing and [feedback](https://docs.google.com/forms/d/e/1FAIpQLScNC5v2gQbBCM3giXfYIib9zrp-WMzwJuf_iVXEMX2re4BFFw/viewform?usp=pp_url&entry.1433863141=SBS-study-tools).
+Grammatical analysis of the words from SBS Pāli-English Recitation has been made available for public testing and [feedback](https://docs.google.com/forms/d/e/1FAIpQLScNC5v2gQbBCM3giXfYIib9zrp-WMzwJuf_iVXEMX2re4BFFw/viewform?usp=pp_url&entry.1433863141=SBS-study-tools).
 Be sure to regularly download the latest content.
 Instructions on how to install can be found [here](https://digitalpalidictionary.github.io/update.html).

 This tool is recommended to used together with [SBS Pāli-English Recitations](https://github.com/sasanarakkha/study-tools/blob/main/P%C4%81li-English%20Recitations.pdf) and [Analysis of SBS Pāli-English Recitations](https://github.com/sasanarakkha/study-tools/blob/main/Analysis%20of%20SBS%20P%C4%81li-English%20Recitations.pdf).